The Wanderer - Mobile Edition

 By Jean Perry

-The next meeting of the Rochester Selectmen is April 28 at 7:00 pm at the Town Hall.
+The next scheduled meeting of the Rochester Board of Selectmen is August 11 at 6:30 pm at Town Hall.

 Copyright Wanderer Com Inc.